CZX123/hc-garden/README.md

 ## TODOs

+### High Priority

+#### Firebase Data (TS)
+- Filter out invalid data from Firebase (e.g. MISSING INFO)
+- Ensure app does not crash, and no red screen of death within the app
+- Sort the data for trails better

+#### Map Markers
+- Green markers depending on which page the user is on to show the current location(s)
+- Going to location should also focus on the marker (need wait for package update)
+- Marker window should also contain image (need wait for package update)

+#### Onboarding (TS?)
+- Onboarding tutorial on how to use the apps
+	- Overlays, ability to skip, able to access from settings

+#### Sorting
+- Sorting by distance (TS)
+- Different types of fauna

+### Medium Priority

+#### History Screen
+- Update to new design as suggested by Dr Chia

-### Branding
+### Low Priority
-- App Icon
-- App Loading Screen
-- App Logo should be bigger

-### Search
+#### Search
 - Search should be unified for both flora and fauna
 - Search should perhaps highlight the searchTerm within the name for clarity

-### Sorting
-- Sorting by trails, distance
-- Different types of fauna

-### Onboarding
-- Onboarding tutorial on how to use the app
-	- Overlays, ability to skip, able to access from settings

-### Trails
-- TrailDetailsScreen: List of locations in a trail
-- TrailLocationOverviewScreen: Image with animated circles
-- Linking between map marker and TrailLocationOverviewScreen
-	- Require careful organisation of the Navigator stack

-### Other Screens
-- ~~HistoryScreen~~
-- ~~Introduction, CommitteeMessage, Acknowledgements, References~~

-### Map
+#### Map
-- Going to location from EntityDetailsPage should also focus on the marker (need wait for package update)
-- Marker window should also contain image (need wait for package update)
-- Highlight buildings on map, correct colour selection
+- Highlight buildings on map, correct colour selection (high school/college)
+- Improved dark theme

 ## Bugs

 ### High Priority

-- ScrollController bug when switching between entity list and details page after searching
-- ~~Map Widget frequently gets stuck~~ _Not solveable_
+- Map bottom padding sometimes does not update when collapsing the bottom sheet

 ### Medium Priority
 - Images in EntityListPage sometimes flicker when opening entity's DetailsPage
-- Slight flicker/lag when opening and closing keyboard, making search slightly unsightly

-### Low Priority

-- Improve hero animation when going back from details page to EntityListPage

 ## Future Improvements